Mapping, Filtering and Reducing in PHP

 Imperative Approach

-Looking at this problem with an imperative mindset leads us to iterating through the collection, adding names to a temporary collection which match the desired predicate.
-This boilerplate code is sprinkled throughout many code-bases, and although correct, I feel can be improved upon in its intent and expression.
+Looking at this problem with an imperative mindset leads us to iterating through the collection, adding names to a temporary collection that match the desired predicate.
+This boilerplate code is sprinkled throughout many codebases, and although correct, I feel it can be improved in its intent and expression.

 function getNames(array $users, $excludeId)